Skip to content

 2. 02

-While parental leave is a leave of absence from work in return for no pay, childcare allowance is a financial benefit from the state.
+While parental leave (Elternkarenz) is an unpaid leave of absence from work, with job protection,, the childcare allowance system (Kinderbetreuungsgeld) is a financial benefit from the state.

 1. 03

-The parental leave can be shared between the parents a maximum of twice - this is called the parental leave part.
+Mothers/fathers who are employees have an entitlement to parental leave up to the child's second birthday, provided they live in the same household as the child and both parents take parental leave.
+Parental leave may be shared between the parents a maximum of two times.
 One period of parental leave must last at least 2 months.
 The employer must be notified in writing of the duration of parental leave.
 Please note the notification deadlines for parental leave.
 There are two options for notification, depending on whether the mother or father is claiming parental leave.

-• If the father claims the first part, the notification must be made within 8 weeks of the birth of the child
+• If the father claims the first period, the employer must be notified within 8 weeks of the birth of the child

-The parent claiming the 2nd or 3rd part of the leave must submit the notification no later than 3 months before the end of the part of the leave of the parent who was previously caring for the child.
+The parent claiming the 2nd or 3rd period of parental leave must notify their employerno later than 3 months before the end of the current period of parental leave of the parent who was previously caring for the child.

 2. 04